ra3k0/the-lab/README.md

 https://www.debian.org/

-## Make sure you are running this tutorial as 'root' !
+## Make sure you are doing the install as 'root' !
 ```
 sudo su
 ```